This page is sponsored by:

 biography

-LEFT and CENTER: Barker as Tarzan.
+LEFT: Barker as Tarzan.
+CENTER: Working out in the 1950s.
 RIGHT: Signed photo, thanks to Carol L. Simonson

-Barker's first outing as Tarzan, 1949's Tarzan's Magic Fountain with Brenda Joyce, Albert Dekker, and Evelyn Ankers was arguably his best Tarzan film.
-For Brenda Joyce, this film was her fifth Tarzan film and her last film role.
-Don't forget to look for an brief appearance by Elmo Lincoln, who was the first film Tarzan back in 1918.
-In addition to Tarzan's Magic Fountain, Barker made four more Tarzan films for Sol Lesser: Tarzan and the Slave Girl (1950), Tarzan's Peril (1951), Tarzan's Savage Fury (1952), and Tarzan and the She-Devil (1953).
+Barker's first outing as Tarzan, Tarzan's Magic Fountain (1949; with Brenda Joyce, Albert Dekker, and Evelyn Ankers) was arguably his best Tarzan film.
+In addition, Barker made four more Tarzan films for Sol Lesser: Tarzan and the Slave Girl (1950; with Robert Alda), Tarzan's Peril (1951; with George Macready), Tarzan's Savage Fury (1952; with Dorothy Hart), and Tarzan and the She-Devil (1953; with Raymond Burr, Tom Conway, and Monique van Vooren).
 The next actor to take on the role of Tarzan was Gordon Scott in 1955.

 With the Tarzan series behind him, Barker's film career began to stall; the rise of television had erased many roles for the handsome leading man.
-He made a dozen or so pictures, including several westerns, between 1954 and 1958---the best of these includes The Girl in the Kremlin (1957) and Strange Awakening (1958).
+He made a dozen or so pictures, including several westerns, between 1954 and 1958---the best of these includes The Girl in the Kremlin (1957; with Zsa Zsa Gabor) and Female Fiends (1958; with Lisa Gastoni and Joe Robinson).
 Lex Barker's career got a second wind in 1958, when he began making films in Europe, a move that saw his popularity explode once again.
 He was especially successful in Germany, where he made many films in several popular series.
 In the early 1960s, Barker was hailed as the best foreign actor in Germany.

-Married five times, Barker's two most famous wives were Arlene Dahl (1951-52) and Lana Turner (1953-57).
-With his first wife, Constanze Thurlow, Barker had a son and daughter, but that union ended in 1950.
-His fourth wife, Irene Labhardt, bore Barker a son, Christopher, in 1960 (Christopher Barker is now an actor).
+Married five times, with first wife Constanze Thurlow, Barker had a son and daughter, but that union ended in 1950.
+His two most famous wives were Arlene Dahl (1951-52) and Lana Turner (1953-57).
+In 1960 his fourth wife, Irene Labhardt, bore Barker's son Christopher, who is an actor.
 Sadly, Labhardt died suddenly in 1962.
 By 1965, Barker married again, this time to Maria del Carmen Cervera, but this relationship soured quickly.

 the films of lex barker